 Community Service, Instruction, and Reflection

-We understand you may have a service requirement for your winter quarter classes or wish to volunteer in the community.
-We will be doing our best to provide on-line or virtual service opportunities and other community engagement opportunities to students during this time.
-Go to our new Virtual Service Learning page to check out service learning and volunteer opportunities that can be done virtually.
-We will be doing our best to provide on-line or virtual service opportunities and other community engagement opportunities throughout fall quarter.
-Please check virtual project page frequently to stay updated.
+We understand you may have a service learning requirement for your fall quarter classes or wish to volunteer in the community.
+We will be doing our best to provide in-person or virtual service opportunities and other community engagement opportunities to students during this time.
+Go to our new Service Learning Project page to check out service learning and volunteer opportunities that can be done in-person or virtually.
+Please check our project page frequently to stay updated.
 See below for more service learning information, requirements, and forms.

 The Center for Service-Learning at Edmonds College provides support for service-learning courses and events at the college and in the community.

 The National Service-Learning Clearinghouse describes service-learning as "a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities."

 Get involved in your community, and do something fun and exciting!
 Our sponsored projects are a great way to make a difference in your community, meet new people, network with local community partners, build your resume, and have fun.
 We offer 20-25 different projects each quarter (There are limited projects during summer quarter), and more could be added, so check back often.